-SCH OOL SITE/SUPERVISOR REQUIREMENTS (SUPERVISOR CHECKBOXES): I have an interest in working as a Supervisor.
-I have held a School Psychology PPS Credential for minimum of three years, and have a minimum of three years of experience as a school psychologist.
-I have the time and energy available to provide the necessary supervision - a minimum of one hour per week, in specifically scheduled face-to-face session(s) - including availability for consultation and questions other than during the scheduled supervision meetings.
-I will be available on an on-call basis in the event of a crisis should the student need to consult during non-school hours.
-I will be able to provide the student with the appropriate structure and direction at the beginning of the field experience, and will be working at the same site (at least initially) for at least some amount of time.
-The school site(s) can provide for students to experience the range of school psychologist roles and responsibilities at that level.
-The school site(s) can provide the student with several pupils to provide assessment and counseling support on a relatively consistent, ongoing basis.
-The school site(s) can provide a private space(s) for the student to provide both individual and group counseling.
-I will be able to provide the written evaluations of the student at the end of each semester (December and May), and sign the required "Hours Log".
-I agree to participate in an orientation meeting, at the school site, with the student and the Program Coordinator.
-I agree to participate in a mid-year evaluation meeting, at the school site, with the student and the Program Coordinator.
-STU DENT REQUIREMENTS (STUDENT CHECKBOXES): I have a CCTC School Psychology PPS Intern Credential.
-I will demonstrate professional and ethical behavior in school and university settings at all times.
-I am aware of my responsibilities to attend weekly supervision with my on-site supervisor and on-campus faculty supervisor.
-I will complete the required hours for this field experience.
-I am responsible for maintaining my hours log and verifying my hours with my supervisor at monthly intervals.
-I agree to assist the program coordinator in arranging meetings and securing supervisor evaluations at the end of the fall and spring semesters.
+- □ I have held a School Psychology PPS Credential for a minimum of three years, and have a minimum of three years of experience as a school psychologist. - □ I agree to provide at least two hours per week of in-person supervision that is provided at a consistent time and place every week. - □ I have an interest in working as a Supervisor. - □ I have the time and energy available to provide the necessary supervision a minimum of two hours per week, in specifically scheduled face-to-face session(s) including availability for consultation and questions other than during the scheduled supervision meetings. - □ I will be available on an on-call basis in the event of a crisis should the student need to consult during non-school hours. - □ I will be able to provide the student with the appropriate structure and direction at the beginning of the field experience, and will be working at the same site (at least initially) for at least some amount of time. - □ The school site(s) can provide for students to experience the range of school psychologist roles and responsibilities at that level, including but not limited to assessment, consultation and intervention work. - □ The school site(s) can provide the student with several pupils to provide counseling interventions and support on a relatively consistent, ongoing basis. - □ The school site(s) can provide a private space(s) for the student to provide both individual and group counseling. - □ I will be able to provide the written evaluations of the student at the end of each semester (December and May), and sign the required "Hours Log". - □ I understand that my evaluation of the student must be based in part on direct observation as part of supervision and training, and that this must be done at least once during each evaluation period.
+I understand that there are many ways to meet this supervisor direct observation requirement including: visually observing student engaged in therapy, intake or evaluation; attending team meetings where student presents clinical material; co-therapy in room with student; co-leading group therapy with student; videotaping of student; audiotaping of student; and/or one-way mirror observation.

+- □ I agree to participate in an orientation meeting, at the school site, with the student and the Program Coordinator. - □ I agree to participate in a mid-year evaluation meeting, at the school site, with the student and the Program Coordinator.

+STUDENT REQUIREMENTS (STUDENT CHECKBOXES):

+- □ I have a CCTC School Psychology PPS Intern Credential. - □ I will demonstrate professional and ethical behavior in school and university settings at all times. - □ I am aware of my responsibilities to attend weekly supervision with my on-site supervisor and University faculty supervisor. - □ I will complete the required hours for this internship. - □ I am responsible for maintaining my hours log and verifying my hours with my supervisor at monthly intervals. - □ I agree to assist the program coordinator in arranging meetings and securing supervisor evaluations at the end of the fall and spring semesters.

 Student Signature Date

+Field/Site Supervisor Signature Date

-Site Supervisor Signature Date
+University/Faculty Supervisor Signature Date

-Program Coordinator Signature
+Program Coordinator Signature Date